t-aritake/myportfolio/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 有竹 俊光
+title: Toshimitsu Aritake

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: 統計的機械学習研究センター　特任助教（Research Center for Statistical Machine Learning）
+role: Research Center for Statistical Machine Learning Project Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: 情報・システム研究機構　統計数理研究所（The Institute of Statistical Mathematics）
+  - name: Research Organization of Information and Systems, The Institute of Statistical Mathematics
     url: https://www.ism.ac.jp

 # Short bio (displayed in user profile at end of posts)